Having given a talk

 as a major influence by the Paris Surrealist group.
 Having read a

 series of Freud's introductory lectures on psychoanalysis and dream

 Borin started to look at his own dream imagery.
-This painting
+This watercolour

 vertiginous falling nightmare.